Mclaughlin-repos/cypress-playground/README.md

 git clone https://github.com/Mclaughlin-repos/cypress-playground.git
 ```

-After cloning the repo, you will be asked for your username and password (If you are not asked for the `username and password` after you run the `git clone...`, you will be asked when you run your `npm install` command):
+After cloning the repo, you will be asked for your username and password when running the `npm install`

 ```
-username = the username you used to be granted access to the repo password = the ACCESS_TOKEN that was given to you
+username = the username you used to be granted access to the repo password = the password for the username you used to be invited to the repo
 ```

-After you input the `ACCESS_TOKEN` into the password of your terminal, the install of the the `node_modules` folder with assets will complete.
-(If you don't see the node_modules within your editor that's okay.
-You can open the project folder through your computer file folder structure and see that the `node_modules` folder and contents are there at the root level of the project.)

 Open your editor/IDE and bring the whole project into your editor.
 After that, use these commands (in order they are listed) to change directories into the project folder and install the node_modules with NPM.
 These 2 commands will provide you with all the necessary dependencies .etc that are needed to run the project.
 (See the `package.json` at the root level of the application to learn what packages are being used for this projects.
 See more about `npm install` here: `https://docs.npmjs.com/cli/v6/commands/npm-install`)

 ```
 cd <directory where you stored the repo>/cypress-playground
 ```

 ```
 npm install
 ```

 ## NPM script Commands - (After following the above steps...)